 3) Add any health boosters, powders, or additional ingredients such as seeds, flakes and fats to the fruit mixture you created in step two.
-A few ideas include maca powder for energy levels and hemp seeds which are high in omega 3s that promote heart health among other things!
+A few ideas include maca powder for energy levels and hemp seeds high in omega 3s that promote heart health among other things!

-You can also add coconut oil if your blender is not strong enough – this will help break down all of those pesky fibres from kale leaves without gumming up everything else inside your jar/blender!
+You can also add coconut oil if your blender is not strong enough – this will help break down all of those pesky fibers from kale leaves without gumming up everything else inside your jar/blender!

 4) Adding a liquid base helps bulk up the smoothie so it has a pourable consistency rather than being spread-like on top of ice cream (not good).
-It’s important because some recipes call for low fat milk but others
+It’s important because some recipes call for low-fat milk but others.

 5) To make a smoothie, first add your ingredients to the food processor and process them until you have the desired consistency.
 Add in any sweeteners of choice at this time such as honey or maple syrup for flavor.

-Remove blades from blender before serving so that it is easier to pour out than if blended with an attached spout on top!
+Remove blades from the blender before serving so that it is easier to pour out than if blended with an attached spout on top!

 Some Tips and Tricks